NIAB/DFW_WP3/_posts/2022-12-12-SNP-data-for-the-winter-SHW-NAM-population.markdown

 # Data Download

-The data can be downloaded [here](/_data/niab.winter.shw.nam.zip).
-The zip folder includeds the following files:
+The data can be downloaded [here](/data/niab.winter.shw.nam.zip).
+The zip folder includes the following files:

 - `full.markers.winter.shw.nam.v1.csv` the dataset with NIAB codes.
-- `GRUvs.NIAB.code.conversion.csv` a conversion file to link up the Achedmic and Breeders' toolkit lines with the NIAB codes.
+- `GRUvs.NIAB.code.conversion.csv` a conversion file to link up the Academic and Breeders' toolkit lines with the NIAB codes.
 See [here](https://designingfuturewheat.org.uk/work-package-3/) for more info on these toolkits.
 - `pedigree.for.winter.shw.nam.csv` a file with information on the pedigree of the 55 nested populations.

  # Information on data